Closter, New Jersey: Education

-Tenakill Middle School with 511 students in grades 5–8.Hillside Elementary School has also been awarded the Blue Ribbon School Award of Excellence.
+Tenakill Middle School with 556 students in grades 5–8.
+Hillside Elementary School was awarded the Blue Ribbon School Award of Excellence in 2021 school year.

 Students in ninth through twelfth grades attend Northern Valley Regional High School at Demarest in Demarest, together with students from Demarest and Haworth.
 The high school is part of the Northern Valley Regional High School District, which also serves students from Harrington Park, Northvale, Norwood and Old Tappan.
 During the 1994–1996 school years, Northern Valley Regional High School at Demarest was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education.
-As of the 2017–18 school year, the high school had an enrollment of 1,018 students and 91.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.1:1.
+As of the 2021–22 school year, the high school had an enrollment of 974 students and 91.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.7:1.
 Local students had attended Closter High School until Northern Valley Regional High School at Demarest opened in 1955, whereupon the Closter school was closed.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 Houses of worship

 The Church of Saint Mary is a faith community in the Roman Catholic tradition.
 The parish offers daily and weekend masses.
 The parish conducts religious education for youth and adult enrichment programs.
-The Church of Saint Mary features 33 notable stained glass windows, sketched by Sister M. Conegunda of the Felician Sisters and crafted by the Cloister Art Studios.
+The Church of Saint Mary features 33 notable stained glass windows, sketched by Sister M. Conegunda of the Felician Sisters and crafted by the Closter Art Studios.

 Temple Emanu-El is a Conservative synagogue that offers weekly services in addition to a Hebrew school for children beginning at age 3.

+St. Paul's Evangelical Lutheran Church is a Confessional Lutheran parish belonging to the Lutheran Church - Missouri Synod.
+St. Paul's finished construction and was consecrated to a parish in 1888, dedicated to St. Paul, and served the local German Lutheran population in the area.
+Renovations made during the 1960's gave the parish an additional library, a banquet hall, storage rooms, and classrooms for the Sunday school.
+The parish offers weekly Sunday services, and also services on special days of observance.
+The parish also participates in community outreach, donating quilts made by the parish's Ladies Aid to the Lutheran World Relief, and participating in the annual Closter Memorial Day Parade.